Q. Write a critical analysis of Wintering by Sylvia Plath.

 It spreads itself out, a mile-long body of Meissen,

-In these lines, the bees are described as clustering together into a tight group, a behavior known as “balling,” for warmth and protection during the cold.
+In these lines, the bees are described as clustering together into a tight group, a behaviour known as “balling,” for warmth and protection during the cold.
 The contrast between the bees (“black”) and their snowy environment (“all that white”) is stark.

 Meissen